 There are plenty of apps that claim to help in the productivity race.
 Here are a few of the best:

 Slack: Team Communications can be drastically different with Slack.
 There are options to engage in team conversations to keep up to date on day to day actions.

 Nosili: One of the best apps for white noise.
 When doing research or CRM work, having white noise helps many salespeople to stay on task.

 Focus: Nothing can get you off task sooner than having pop ups or distractions from e-mail or social media sites.
 Focus helps you keep your eyes on what it most important.

-The craft of Inside sales is one worth perusing.
+The art of understanding Sales Strategy and Inside sales is one worth perusing.
 There are plenty of places that you can learn and grow with Inside Sales best practices.
 You don’t have to re-invent the wheel or try to do it on your own.
 As you continue to learn and discover new inside sales insights, you will always be able to compare them and all them to the eternal and tried-tested and true sales practices.